CP

 FAQ

-For the deeper answers on CARB Phase II vs. zero-VOC chamber data, MCS chemistry, and the rest, see the FAQ section above in the frontmatter; it carries the full set inline.
+For the deeper answers on nursery safety, the federal limit, trim paint, what “zero-VOC” legally means, certifications, and the rest, see the FAQ section above; it carries the full set inline.

 Full comparison